floracordoleani/MillDeerOtolithPaper/README.md

 # MillDeerOtolithPaper

-This repository provides the data and R codes used to perform the spring-run Chinook otolith analyses and to produce the figures presented in the manuscript "Threatened salmon rely on a rare life history strategy in a modified and warming landscape".
+This repository provides the data and R codes used to perform the spring-run Chinook otolith analyses and to produce most of the figures presented in the manuscript "Threatened salmon rely on a rare life history strategy in a modified and warming landscape".

 Authors: Flora Cordoleani, Corey C. Phillis, Anna Sturrock, Alyssa M. FitzGerald, George Whitman, Anthony Malkassian, Peter K. Weber, and Rachel C. Johnson.